 - Navigate to the Change Root Password interface (WHM » Home » Server Configuration » Change Root Password).

 - Enter a password, then click Change Password.

 To log in to WHM, perform the following steps:

-In your preferred browser, navigate to the cPanel & WHM login URL.
-A new interface will appear.
+- In your preferred browser, navigate to the

-Agree to the software license.
-A new interface will appear.
+- Agree to the software license.
+The Get started with a Free cPanel Trial! interface will appear.

-Enter the your contact information and nameserver information.
+- Enter your contact and nameserver information.
 The WHM Home interface will appear.

 After you agree to our software license, you’re ready to configure cPanel & WHM.

-For more information about how to quickly publish a website on a newly-created cPanel & WHM server, read our From WHM to Website documentation.
+For more information on how to quickly build a website on a newly-installed cPanel & WHM server, read our From WHM to Website documentation.

-For information about how to manage the newly-created instance, read our Amazon AWS Instance Management documentation.
+For information about how to manage the newly-created instance, read Amazon’s AWS Instance Configuration documentation.